kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 On the [cms.gov](https://cms.gov) site at this [URL for searching](https://www.cms.gov/medicare/physician-fee-schedule/search?Y=0&T=0&HT=0&CT=2&H1=90834&C=97&M=1) you can type in your HCPCS code (code for the service) and MAC locality (your location) and it will appear.

-In my exact case, these values are:
+In my case, these values are:
 * `90834` for the HCPCS code (code for the service)
 * `1320201` for the MAC code (Manhattan)